 (800) USC-CARE (800-872-2273)

-“One of the most common side effects of breast cancer treatment (surgery, radiation, chemotherapy) is fatigue, which is actually best treated with exercise,” said Jason Ye, MD, assistant professor of clinical radiation oncology at Keck School of Medicine of USC and a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.
+“One of the most common side effects of breast cancer treatment (surgery, radiation, chemotherapy) is fatigue, which is actually best treated with exercise,” says Jason Ye, MD, a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC and assistant professor of clinical radiation oncology at the Keck School of Medicine of USC.
 “In practice, the more patients become sedentary due to fatigue, the worse the fatigue gets.
-It’s a vicious cycle.”
+It’s a vicious circle.”

-“The link between higher body mass index and worse survival is especially strong in breast cancer,” Dr. Ye said.
+“The link between higher body mass index and worse survival is especially strong in breast cancer,” Ye says.